sayanroy058/C-Programs/Programming Questions List.md

       600 and above	@2.00

       If bill exceeds Rs.
 400/- then a surcharge of 15% will be charged and the minimum bill should be of Rs.
 100/-.
   10. Write a program to find unique elements in an array
+  11. Write a program to find Number of duplicate elements in an array